 Since schools will not be providing an educational framework for this event, it is up to you to supervise your kids’ viewing.
 Did your kids get their eclipse safety glasses?
 The Metro Nashville school system is distributing glasses to students in a massive safety and educational effort.
 In all, schools will hand out 88,000 pairs of eclipse glasses for students.
 Once you have safety glasses (or pinhole viewers) for everyone—including yourself—you are ready to figure out where you want to go to see the eclipse.

-TDOT and area police are expecting crowds to swarm area roads.
+Police are expecting crowds to swarm area roads.
 Clarkesville alone is expecting 200,000 visitors, while Nashville anticipates 50-75,000 tourists.
 An estimated 360,000 people will visit Tennessee to view the eclipse along the path of totality.
 Increased traffic is expected to begin ahead of the weekend and continue after the eclipse.
 THP has police from other parts of the state ready to lend a hand in Middle Tennessee in case of emergency situations.
 The police will out in full force and working overtime.
-TDOT help trucks will also be on duty.

 Law enforcement officials expect that the most dangerous period will be during the eclipse itself as unprepared drivers pull over on the highways or take selfies while driving.
 Multiple distracted drivers make for motor mishaps!
 If you plan to travel to a viewing location, avoid the rush and mayhem.
 In light of the most recent tourist estimates: